extropic-ai/thrml/README.md

 - Discrete EBM utilities
 - Enables early experimentation with future Extropic hardware

-From a technical point of view, the internal structure compiles factor-based interactions to a compact "global" state representation, minimising Python loops and maximising array-level parallelism in JAX.
+From a technical point of view, the internal structure compiles factor-based interactions to a compact "global" state representation, minimizing Python loops and maximizing array-level parallelism in JAX.

 ## Installation